- Download our Moving to Canada Guide (PDF)

 On average, Canadians can expect to wait nearly six months from a general practitioner referral to treatment by a psychiatrist.
 Wait times can vary significantly by province; residents in British Columbia or Newfoundland and Labrador may wait over a year for specialised care, while those in Prince Edward Island may have wait times of less than four weeks.

 It’s important to have adequate insurance that allows you to seek immediate treatment in private healthcare rather than waiting for public system services.
-Employers are becoming more aware of the importance of good mental health, and company-supplied health insurance often includes provisions for mental healthcare.
+Employers are becoming more aware of the importance of good mental health, and company-supplied health insurance frequently includes provisions for mental healthcare.

 Read more: Healthcare and Health Insurance in Canada